dbos-inc/dbos-docs/docs/api-reference/configuration.md

 - **hostname**: Hostname or IP address of the application database.
 - **port**: Database port.
 - **username**: Username with which to connect to the database.
 - **password**: Password with which to connect to the database.
-We strongly recommend using an environment variable as shown below, instead of plain text.
+We strongly recommend using an environment variable for this field, instead of plain text.
 - **user_database**: Name of the application database.
 - **system_database** (optional): Name of a database to which Operon can write system data.
 Defaults to `operon_systemdb`.
 - **ssl_ca** (optional): If using SSL/TLS to securely connect to a database, path to an SSL root certificate file.
 Equivalent to the [`sslrootcert`](https://www.postgresql.org/docs/current/libpq-ssl.html) connection parameter in `psql`.
 Defaults to not using SSL.